1,335 Listings

 Southwest Region, CO Land Information

-LandWatch features thousands of rural property, ranches, farms and hunting land for sale in the Southwest region of Colorado, including hunting land, cabins, recreational properties and land auctions.
-Based on recent LandWatch data, Colorado's Southwest region ranks third in the state for its combined amount of land currently for sale.
-LandWatch data records over $4 billion of land listings and ranches for sale in the Southwest region of Colorado.
-This covers over 227,000 acres of land for sale.
-The average price of land and ranches for sale here is $1.4 million.
+LandWatch has thousands of land listings and ranches for sale in the Southwest region of Colorado, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, Colorado's Southwest region ranks second in the state for the total acres currently for sale.
+Recent data from LandWatch shows over $2 billion of land listings and ranches for sale in the Southwest region of Colorado.
+This comprises a total of 243,809 acres of land for sale.
+The average price of land and ranches for sale here is $1.2 million.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Southwest region of Colorado.
-Plus, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters Colorado's Southwest region!
+Also, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters the Southwest region of Colorado!
 Visit LandWatch's Colorado land for sale page to browse more listings for sale throughout the state.

 The Southwest region of Colorado has nonstop outdoor adventures from enormous state parks to vast lakes and massive national forests.
 This region offers two national parks (Mesa Verde National Park and Black Canyon of the Gunnison National Park), scenic byways and more lakes and rivers than any other part of the state.